juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/contacts_insert_resources_5.png"/>

+Once Terraform is executed, the following should appear in AWS:

 <img src="images/contacts_insert_resources_6.png"/>

 Now we can create an IAM user with an associated policy that allows them to execute APIs.